 20. SalesForce Analytics

 You know SalesForce as a customer relationship management (CRM) tool, but did you know it also has several cloud and data management tools as part of SalesForce Analytics?
 You can use the built-in AI tools and features to run a hard analysis of all your current business data, without any prior knowledge of how to code.
 You can also rely on preexisting dashboard templates, or try to customize your own.
+Integrating Salesforce surveys can also supply you with plenty of customer data.

 Mode is a little more technically complex than some of the other tools on this list, but if you have a data scientist on your team, it may be ideal.
 With it, you can perform heavy statistical analyses on multiple business topics, or conduct your own original research.
 And since the customization options are pretty much limitless, you can rebuild the tool however you’d like.